-- If your Spring Recruitment did not yield the desired results in Packs that set a goal of recruiting enough youths to form a new Tiger Den (boy and/or girl).
-This would not apply to a Pack without an active summer program. - If Fall Recruitment did not yield the desired results in Packs that set a goal of recruiting enough youths to form a new Den (Lion and/or Tiger, boy and/or girl). - Packs desiring to grow enrollment during the program year (September through May or September through August) outside of their standard recruitment events and have plans to accept new youth at time and any level throughout the program year. - Packs with a non-standard (3- or 6-month) program year that desire to grow membership outside of their standard recruitment events. - One or two open houses or recruiting sign-up nights in the Fall can be easily supplemented by dynamic recruiting for a satisfying result.
-Add efforts at local festivals, parades, etc. can also be beneficial. - Dynamic recruitment calls for a number of Normal Friend Activities (NFAs) as part of Pack meetings with outdoor activities such as game nights, cookouts, day hikes, etc.
+- If your Spring Recruitment did not yield the desired results in Troops that set a goal of recruiting enough youths to form a new Patrol. - If Fall Recruitment did not yield the desired results in Troops that set a goal of recruiting enough youths to form a new Patrol - Troops that desire to grow enrollment during the program year outside of their standard recruitment events and have plans to accept new youth at any level throughout the program year. - Troops with a non-standard (7-10 month) program year that desire to grow membership outside of their standard recruitment events. - One or two open houses or recruiting nights a year can be easily supplemented by dynamic recruiting for a satisfying result. - Dynamic recruitment calls for a number of Normal Friend Activities (NFAs) as part of the Troop meetings with weekend outdoor activities such as game days, cookouts, day hikes, etc.

-1 "I Heart Recruitment," Colleen Coffey and Jessica Gendron, Carmel, IN, Phired Up Productions, LLC, 2007.
-2 Ibid.
+1 "I Heart Recruitment," Colleen Coffey and Jessica Gendron, Carmel, IN, Phired Up Productions, LLC, 2007.2 Ibid.